jshafto/app_academy_notes/w3_learning_objectives.md

 - Use `setInterval` to have a function execute 10 times with a 1 second period.
 After the 10th cycle, clear the interval.
     - calls function continuously after at least the interval has passed
     - if you don't clear your interval, it will never stop
+    - clearing the interval must take place inside the function, otherwise the interval will be synchronously cleared before the asynchronous call takes place
 ```javascript
 let count = 1;
 let foo = () => {